ned14/outcome/doc/md/03-tutorial.md

 is not returns 8, creating another new `result<int>` (because the lambda returned an `int`) containing the returned value.
 The OR operator creates yet another `result<int>` replacing the value with 2 if the monad were not valued, but because it is valued g will take on the type `result<int>` propagated from the front and the value 8.
-So that is at least four `result<int>` instances constructed and destructed above.
+So that is four `result<int>` instances constructed and destructed above, two copy operations and one move operation.

 Compiling this with GCC 6.2 with `-std=c++1z -S -O3` yields this assembler:
 ~~~{.s}